Non PIS Accounts for NRIs: Basics & Benefits Explained

 Scenario A: Immediate Investment Decisions

 Before: Mr. Rajan, an NRI based in the USA, identifies a promising stock in the Indian market.
-However, under the PIS framework, he would have to navigate a maze of regulatory approvals before he can finalize his investment.
+However, under the PIS framework, he would have to navigate a maze of regulatory approvals before he could finalize his investment.
 This delay might cause him to miss out on an optimal buying price.

-With Non-PIS: Spotting the same stock, Rajan can now make an immediate investment decision without waiting for any approvals.
+With Non-PIS: Spotting the same stock, Rajan can now make an immediate investment decision without waiting for approvals.
 The stock is quickly added to his portfolio at the price he deems best.

 Scenario B: Diverse Portfolio Construction

 Before: Mrs. Anita, an NRI from the UK, has always been keen on diversifying her Indian portfolio.
-But the PIS constraints meant she could only hold a certain amount or percentage of a particular stock, limiting her diversification options.
+However, the PIS constraints meant she could only hold a certain amount or percentage of a particular stock, limiting her diversification options.

 With Non-PIS: Anita can now expand her portfolio horizon.
 She isn’t bound by stringent caps on how much she can invest in one entity, allowing her to craft a more diversified and balanced portfolio.